Instructor Notes

 Presentation slides

-There are no official presentation slides for this workshop, but this material does include some example slides from when this course was taught by different institutions.
+There are no official presentation slides for this lesson, but this material does include some example slides from when this course was taught by different institutions.
 These slides can be found in the slides folder.

 Introduction